Durance-class tanker: Argentine Navy

 On 12 July 1999, Argentina acquired Durance from the French Navy (originally commissioned into French service in 1976) and renamed the ship ARA Patagonia.
 The ship underwent a refit and has capacity for 9000 LT of fuel oil, 500 t of aviation fuel, 140 t of distilled water, 170 t of provisions, 150 t of munitions and 50 t of spare parts.
 The ship mounts only two Bofors 40 mm/60 guns and four 12.7 mm machine guns.
 The ship uses an Alouette III helicopter.
 The ship entered Argentine Navy service in July 2000.
 The ship was reported non-operational in 2020.
 In October 2022, it was reported that the Argentine defence ministry had allocated funding for a refit of the ship to be carried out at the Puerto Belgrano Naval Arsenal in collaboration with the Tandanor shipyard.
 The ship was reported to have entered dry dock in early 2023.
+Work on the ship, involving general maintenance and repair, was reported to have been completed in June 2023.